AppleCynthia/SCLC/README.md

 # Single-cell-RNA-Sequencing_SCLC_chemotherapy_Pipeline

-This pipeline was used for visualization of clinical information of enrolled small cell lung cancer (SCLC) patients, generation of gene expression matrices, scRNA-seq profiling of cellular heterogeneity in SCLC patients, transcriptional characters and alterations of NE (neuroendocrine) cells in SCLC patients following chemotherapy, as well as chemotherapy-induced transcriptional changes in endothelial cells, fibroblasts, B cells and T cells in SCLC patients based on the single-cell RNA sequencing data.
+This pipeline was used for visualization of clinical information of enrolled small cell lung cancer (SCLC) patients, generation of gene expression matrices, scRNA-seq profiling of cellular heterogeneity in SCLC patients, transcriptional characters and alterations of neuroendocrine (NE) cells in SCLC patients following chemotherapy, as well as chemotherapy-induced transcriptional changes in endothelial cells, fibroblasts, B cells and T cells in SCLC patients based on the single-cell RNA sequencing data.